ggandor/leap.nvim/README.md

 [Permalink](https://github.com/neovim/neovim/blob/8215c05945054755b2c3cadae198894372dbfe0f/src/nvim/window.c#L1078)
 to the example file, if you want to follow along.

+### Phase one

-The search is invoked with `s` in the forward direction, and `S` in the backward direction.
+The search is invoked with `s` in the forward direction, `S` in the backward direction, and `gs` in the other windows.
 Let's target some word containing `ol`.
 After entering the letter `o`, the plugin processes all character pairs starting with it, and from here on, you have all the visual information you need to reach your specific target.
+(The highlighting of unlabeled matches - green underlined on the screenshots - is opt-in, turned on for clarity here.)

 ![quick example 1](../media/quick_example_1.png?raw=true)

-To reach an unlabeled match, just finish the pattern, i.e., type the second character.
-For the rest, you also need to type the label character that is displayed right next to the match.
-(Note: the highlighting of unlabeled matches
-\- green underlined on the screenshots - is opt-in, turned on for clarity here.)
+### Phase two

-To continue with the example, type `l`.

-If you aimed for the first match (in `oldwin->w_frame`), you are good to go, just continue your work!
-The labels for the subsequent matches of `ol` remain visible until the next keypress, but they are carefully chosen "safe" letters, guaranteed to not interfere with your following editing command.
+Let's finish the pattern, i.e., type `l`.
+Leap now jumps to the first match (the unlabeled one) automatically - if you aimed for that, you are good to go, just continue your work!
+(The labels for the subsequent matches of `ol` will remain visible until the next keypress, but they are carefully chosen "safe" letters, guaranteed to not interfere with your following editing command.)
+Otherwise, type the label character next to your target match, and move on to that.

 ![quick example 2](../media/quick_example_2.png?raw=true)

-If you aimed for some other match, then type the label, for example `u`, and move on to that.
+Note that Leap only jumps to the first match if the remaining matches can be covered by a limited set of safe target labels (keys you would not use right after a jump), but stays in place, and switches to an extended label set otherwise.
+For fine-tuning or disabling this behaviour, see `:h leap-config` (`labels` and `safe_labels`).

+### Multiple target groups

-To show the last important feature, let's go back to the start position, and target the struct member on the line `available = oldwin->w_frame->fr_height;` near the bottom, using the pattern `fr`, by first pressing `s`, and then `f`:
+To show the last important feature, let's go back to the start position, and start a new jump - we will target the struct member on the line `available = oldwin->w_frame->fr_height;` near the bottom, using the pattern `fr`, by first pressing `s`, and then `f`:

 ![quick example 3](../media/quick_example_3.png?raw=true)